jgoerzen/docker-debian-base/README.md

    `dpkg-divert` is used to force all packages' attempts to write to `/etc/syslog.conf` to instead write to `/etc/syslog.conf.internal`.
 - `DEBBASE_TIMEZONE`, if set, will configure the `/etc/timezone` and `/etc/localtime`
   files in the container to the appropriate timezone.
+Set this to the desired timezone;
+  for instance, `America/Denver`.
 - `DEBBASE_SSH` defaults to `disabled`.
 If you set to `enabled`, then the SSH server will be run.